 In 2018, director Steven Youngblood was named a U.S. Senior Subject Specialist for Peace Journalism by the U.S. State Department.
-In this role, he will be engaged in a number of PJ projects in Ethiopia from January to May, 2018.
-You can follow his Ethiopian project on the Peace Journalism Insights blog.
+In this role, was engaged in a number of PJ projects in Ethiopia from January to May, 2018.

 THE PEACE JOURNALIST MAGAZINE

 What is Peace Journalism?

 Peace Journalism is when editors and reporters make choices that improve the prospects for peace.
 These choices, including how to frame stories and carefully choosing which words are used, create an atmosphere conducive to peace and supportive of peace initiatives and peacemakers, without compromising the basic principles of good journalism.
 (Adapted from Lynch/McGoldrick, Peace Journalism).
 Peace Journalism gives peacemakers a voice while making peace initiatives and non-violent solutions more visible and viable.

 To learn more about the basics of PJ, including some key principles and how PJ can be used in daily reporting, you can download our 2-page brochure, “Peace Journalism: An Introduction.”

 The Center for Global Peace Journalism at Park University promotes the concepts of peace and peace journalism.
 More

 The Center offers a series of resources about peace journalism, including: